 Most ongoing efforts in VIV response analysis are targeted at risers, where VIV is an established design constraint.
 Further details on VIV analysis for risers (and tendons) may be found in API 2RD.

 The primary tools in riser/tendon VIV analysis are modal response methods based on empirical load/response techniques.
 Cylinder and riser model testing forms the basis for most of the industry capability in this area.
 In addition, progress has recently been made on CFD (computational fluid dynamics) modeling of the flow around cylinders and other structures.
-This is currently adding to the understanding gained from model testing, and is being used in a limited number of applications in strip theory models.
+This is currently adding to the understanding gained from model testing and is being used in a limited number of applications in strip theory models.
 Full 3D simulation of a substantial portion of a riser is currently at the outer limits of our computational capacity.

 There are no proven analytical tools for the coupled analysis of tendon VIV exciting the structure.
 Leverette, et al. (2003) [179] describe one analysis which combines a traditional riser analysis with a time domain coupled numerical TLP model.